CharlesEngel/Dodgin-Boxes/README.md

 # To build:
-Download dependencies

-Install Vulkan SDK and put include files in SimpleGame\Dependencies\IncludeDependencies\vulkan and SimpleGame\Dependencies\IncludeDependencies\shaderc

-Install OpenAL and put include files in SimpleGame\Dependencies\IncludeDependencies\OpenAL

-Put GLFW include files in SimpleGame\Dependencies\IncludeDependencies\GLFW

-Put glm include files in SimpleGame\Dependencies\IncludeDependencies\glm

-Put stb include files in SimpleGame\Dependencies\IncludeDependencies\stb

-Add libraries to SimpleGame\Dependencies\*DEPENDENCY NAME*\lib and SimpleGame\Dependencies\*DEPENDENCY NAME*\lib32 (Note: glm and stb are header only)

-Run compile_shaders.bat in SimpleGame\DodgingBoxes\Resources
+Clone repository.

+Make sure CMake, git, OpenAl, and the Vulkan SDK are all installed.

+If on Windows, change the paths in src/Resources/compile_shaders.bat to point to glslc then run it.
+If on Linux, run src/Resources/compile_shaders.sh.

+From the Dodgin-Boxes directory, call:
+>mkdir build

+>cd build

+>cmake ..

-After that just open the solution in Visual Studio and build.
+If on Windows, open the created Visual Studio project and build.
+If on Linux, run make.